 “To say that the garda was immune from it is fundamentally wrong.”

 McQuillan’s admission stands in stark contrast with statements made by the British authorities throughout the thirty year conflict or so-called Troubles in the UK legacy colony in the north-east of the island.
 During that era, and for some time thereafter, London insisted that the Irish Republican Army had failed to penetrate its regional administration in the contested territory (despite the guerrilla organisation busting open Britain’s intelligence operations in mainland Europe during the same period).
-However, we now have a senior ex-officer with both the PSNI and the RUC – and the notorious anti-insurgent Special Branch, no less – admitting that the British government machine was “riddled” with IRA agents.
+However, we now have a senior ex-officer with the PSNI admitting that the British government machine was “riddled” with IRA agents.

 Interesting to say the least.